Oval Shattuckite in Quartz Cabochon

 Only 1 in stock!

-Oval cabochon of shattuckite in smoky quartz, 14 × 12 × 5 mm.
+Oval shattuckite in smoky quartz cabochon, 14 × 12 × 5 mm.
 Electric blue shattuckite veins create dendritic and cloudy patterns over the translucent quartz matrix.
-Shattuckite is one of the rarest copper silicates in lapidary quality; here it appears protected within the quartz, which provides the necessary hardness for mounting.
+Shattuckite is one of the rarest copper silicates in lapidary quality; here, it appears protected within the quartz, which provides the necessary hardness for mounting.
 Hand-cut in our lapidary workshop.

 Mineral Shattuckite in smoky quartz (copper silicate in quartz matrix)